Pautrik/AgileProductivity/README.md

 The password needed for the backend to connect to database can either be passed in as a command line argument (i.e. `./backend-1.0/bin/backend password` or `.\backend-1.0\bin\backend.bat password`).
 If no password is passed in, then the program will ask you to enter it.

-THe backend should now be able to serve API calls on localhost:8000
+The backend should now be able to serve API calls on localhost:8000

 #### Nginx
 Now that you got the backend up and running we need to setup Nginx to handle the serving of the static frontend files and the proxying of the API related routes to the backend server.